-Dogs can become reactive around other dogs/people, etc. due to anxiety because these things make them nervous and they want to keep them away, or frustration because they want to get to the dogs/people etc. Some dogs might be a bit conflicted, feeling both of these emotions at the same time and not knowing what to do with themselves.
+Dogs can become overexcited/reactive around other dogs/people, etc. due to anxiety because these things make them nervous and they want to keep them away, or from frustration because they want to get to the dogs/people etc. Some dogs might be a bit conflicted, feeling both of these emotions at the same time and not knowing what to do with themselves.

 If you have more than one dog, it’s best to walk them completely separately until they’re fully trained.
-And for now, it may be helpful to go on different routes for your walks, so your outings aren’t happening in areas where your dog may anticipate the appearance of triggers he’s encountered before.
+And for now, it may be helpful to go on different routes for your walks, so your outings aren’t happening in areas where your dog may anticipate the appearance of triggers they’ve encountered before.

 Over time and with 100% consistency, you can teach your dog a different association with the presence of other dogs/people etc.: